Indianapolis Zoo, Indianapolis

 - Gate remains open for 30 minutes only after closing hours.

-How To Get To Indianapolis Zoo by Public Transport
+How To reach Indianapolis Zoo by Public Transport

 - Bus number 8 till Washington Street and Indianapolis Zoo.